Black v Chrétien

-is the name of a legal dispute between businessman Conrad Black and Canadian Prime Minister Jean Chrétien over Chrétien's ability to prevent Black, a dual British-Canadian citizen, from obtaining a peerage in the British House of Lords.
+is the name of a legal dispute between businessman Conrad Black and Canadian Prime Minister Jean Chrétien over Chrétien's ability to prevent Black, a dual Canadian-British citizen, from obtaining a peerage in the British House of Lords.
 The Court of Appeal for Ontario ruled in favour of Chrétien, and Black renounced his Canadian citizenship.

 Chrétien's arguments

 Elizabeth II, as Queen of the United Kingdom, acted on the advice of British Prime Minister Tony Blair to honour Black by raising him to the peerage.
 However, the Canadian Prime Minister, Jean Chrétien, gave the conflicting advice to Elizabeth II as Queen of Canada that the government's position was that a Canadian citizen should not receive such a titular honour, citing the non-binding 1919 Nickle Resolution.
 Chrétien held that, despite the British government honouring Black as a British citizen, and Black's holding dual citizenship of Canada and Britain (allowed since 1977), the Canadian Cabinet had the right to make known the government's stance relating to elevating Black to the British peerage as he was also a Canadian citizen.